BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

 ```
 Purpose

-Use the CREATE SYNONYM statement to create a synonym, which is an alternative name for a table, view, sequence, procedure, stored function, package, materialized view, Java class schema object, user-defined object type, or another synonym.
+Use the CREATE SYNONYM statement to create a synonym, which is an alternative name for a table, view,
+sequence, procedure, stored function, package, materialized view, Java class schema object,
+user-defined object type, or another synonym.

 Synonyms provide both data independence and location transparency.
-Synonyms permit applications to function without modification regardless of which user owns the table or view and regardless of which database holds the table or view.
-However, synonyms are not a substitute for privileges on database objects.
+Synonyms permit applications to f
+unction without modification regardless of which user owns the table or view and regardless of which
+database holds the table or view.
+However, synonyms are not a substitute for privileges on database
+objects.
 Appropriate privileges must be granted to a user before the user can use the synonym.

-You can refer to synonyms in the following DML statements: SELECT, INSERT, UPDATE, DELETE, FLASHBACK TABLE, EXPLAIN PLAN, and LOCK TABLE.
+You can refer to synonyms in the following DML statements: SELECT, INSERT, UPDATE, DELETE, FLASHBACK
+TABLE, EXPLAIN PLAN, and LOCK TABLE.

 You can refer to synonyms in the following DDL statements: AUDIT, NOAUDIT, GRANT, REVOKE, and COMMENT.